layja13/Python/README.md

 # Python
-Here I show my learning codes and projects of python
+Here I show lots of the codes i have done for learning in Python.
+From Automation to games.